Ohkthx/xIPL/README.md

 The **xIPL** is a fancy **bash** script designed to automate the **I**nstallation, **P**atching, and **L**aunching of Ultima Online.
 This software aims to be compatible with Linux, BSD, and MacOS (Intel-base Processors) along with MacOS (M1/M2 Processors).

+The original patching concept and basis for this project is accredited to [Voxpire](https://github.com/Voxpire) with his [ServUO/IPL](https://www.servuo.com/archive/all-in-one-installer-patcher-launcher-ipl.1724/) project.
+Unfortunately, the project is limited to Microsoft Windows, thus not supporting the audience of my project.

 ## Features
 - Cross-platform, tested in Linux (Intel 64-bit) and MacOS (ARM M2)
 - Configurable to various shards.